MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 - **Enhanced:** You send more system data to help Microsoft identify and fix operational issues and for product improvements.
 We strongly recommend that you enable **enhanced diagnostics**.
 Some of the benefits of enhanced telemetry data sharing include:

-  - System data might remain for up to 30 days.
+  - Retain system data for up to a month.
-  - More accurate error capturing and timely diagnostics information.
+  - Automatically capture errors and diagnostics information for speedier issue resolution.
 No operator interaction is required.
-  - Proactive log collection.
-Your logs are automatically uploaded to an Azure Storage account managed and controlled by Microsoft, and used to resolve your issues.
+  - Proactively collect and upload logs to an Azure Storage account for troubleshooting.
-  - In some cases, Microsoft can troubleshoot and resolve problems sooner.
-  - The product team can use failure events to identify and fix issues and improve the quality of the product.

-If there's no or intermittent connectivity to Azure, logs are captured and stored locally for failure events for basic or enhanced diagnostics.
-Microsoft uses these logs for support cases.
+If there's no or intermittent connectivity, Microsoft captures and store logs locally for failure analysis by customer support.
 Logs aren't sent to Azure.

-## Consent for data collection
+## Data collection consent

-Microsoft collects data in accordance with its standard privacy practices.
+Microsoft collects data in accordance with its [standard privacy practices](https://privacy.microsoft.com/en-US/).
 The new telemetry agent doesn't override your existing control setting.

 If you withdraw your consent for data collection, any data collected before withdrawal isn't affected.
 Microsoft continues to handle and use the data collected in accordance with the terms that were in place at the time of the data collection.